Christ Church (Middletown, New York)

-Christ Church, more commonly known as the Unitarian Universalist Fellowship or First Universalist Church of Middletown is a historic Universalist church located at Middletown in Orange County, New York.
+Christ Church, more commonly known as the Unitarian Universalist Fellowship or First Universalist Church of Middletown is a historic Universalist church located at Middletown in Orange County, New York, United States.
 It was built in 1901.
 It features an offset bell tower and Tiffany glass memorial window.
 Also located on the property is an earlier frame parish house.

 It was listed on the National Register of Historic Places in 2008.